 "In my heart of hearts..."
 (Hamlet), her primary focus is on utilizing Shakespeare's text as a vehicle for students and actors to develop their self esteem, multicultural empathy, emotional authenticity, and best still, in finding a richness in human capacity and imagination.

 Kyle McReddie - Director of Combat

 Kyle McReddie is a freelance fight choreographer native to the Bay Area, and is pleased to be working with such talented people with Shakespearience.
 Kyle has trained in stage combat with Dave Maier and Dueling Arts International for ten years, and been working in San Francisco as a freelance fight director and actor since 2012.
 He has recently directed violence for Vampire Christmas (Exit Theatre), Man of la Mancha (Custom Made), and She Kills Monsters (Lick-Wilmerding High).
 Kyle hopes that all of his students enjoy the swashbuckling and get to see Shakespeare in a new light.

-Ashley McKenna - Administrative Associate
+Ashley McKenna - Office Manager